You Don't Know Her Like I Do: Critical reception

 Billy Dukes of Taste of Country gave the song three and a half stars out of five, saying that it "allows the singer to show a dark vulnerability that is sure to make him a more appealing artist to country music fans who may be turned off by his brand of country rock."
 Bobby Peacock of Roughstock gave the song four stars out of five, calling it an "excellent single choice" and writing that "Brantley's gravelly voice is passionate, vulnerable and maybe just a little angered."

 Music video

 The music video was directed by Justin Key and premiered in December 2011.
 It is composed entirely of tour footage, showing Gilbert performing the song at a concert.
 Scenes also show him in a radio interview, signing autographs, and sitting in a chair against a blue backlit screen acting down and depressed, like he relates to the lyrics of the song.
+The video uses the radio edit of the song which cuts outs the reprise at the end.